The Appalachian 20th Century

 1980s: Daniel the Great (2016)

 Danny works as a midway fortune teller for a traveling carnival.
 When the fair makes a stop in east Kentucky, he returns home after many years to find his preacher father has died, his brother Thad has taken over their holler's spiritual life, and their church is suffering from inner turmoil that his presence has caused.
-This is the second piece of the series and will enter the repertoire this year.
+This is the second piece of the series and is available for concerts, festivals, and theater performances.